wtindall1/workouttracker/README.md

 The app is deployed here: http://wtindall1.pythonanywhere.com/

-It can also be run locally, by ruhning main.py in the terminal
+It can also be run locally, by running main.py in the terminal

 Requirements:
   Flask==2.2.2